Andrew-Eathan/pngfucker/README.md

 `node pngfucker.js (args)`

-The complete list of parameters is in the [wiki](https://github.com/Andrew-Eathan/pngfucker/wiki)!
+The complete list of args/parameters is in the [wiki](https://github.com/Andrew-Eathan/pngfucker/wiki)!
 #
 #
 ## *\[epilepsy warning just in case, especially at the animated examples (11-20)\]*